 Predictive Analytics Techniques

-Data scientists and business analysts use both traditional statistical techniques and more advance predictive algorithms for predictive analytics.
-For example, they might use decision trees, linear or logistic regression, neural networks, Bayesian analysis, gradient boosting, partial least squares and many others.
+Data scientists and business analysts use both traditional statistical techniques and more advanced predictive algorithms for predictive analytics.
+Here are the most commonly used predictive analytics algorithms.

 Predictive Analytics Tools

 A very long list of startups and more established vendors offer predictive analytics tools.
 In addition, many comprehensive data analytics platforms include some level of predictive analytics capability.
 Here are some of the most popular software platforms on the market that includes predictive analytics tools: